Orlando Magic Executive Leadership

-At the annual NBA Sales and Marketing Meetings, the Magic have regularly been recognized with several awards during the past decade including the “New Full Season Ticket Award” twice for being No. 1 in the NBA in new full season tickets sold, a “90 Percent Renewal Award” for being just one of five teams to achieve a 90 percent or higher season ticket renewal rate in 2007, a “Sponsorship Account Performance Award” for the extraordinary number of accounts secured by the corporate partnerships department and the “Retailer of the Year Award” twice, for the team’s retail sales performance.
+At the annual NBA Sales and Marketing Meetings, the Magic have regularly been recognized with several awards during the past decade including the “New Full Season Ticket Award” twice for being No. 1 in the NBA in new full season tickets sold, a “90 Percent Renewal Award” for being just one of five teams to achieve a 90 percent or higher season ticket renewal rate in 2007, a “Sponsorship Account Performance Award” for the extraordinary number of accounts secured by the global partnerships department and the “Retailer of the Year Award” twice, for the team’s retail sales performance.
 The team has currently led the NBA in group ticket sales for four consecutive seasons.

 Martins also has served as the senior vice president of marketing and branding for the NBA’s New Orleans Hornets, vice president of communications and public affairs with the NFL’s Cleveland Browns and vice president of sports ventures with the Tavistock Group.
 At Tavistock, Martins served as tournament director of The Tavistock Cup, a PGA Tour-sanctioned event.